neilbalch/SVCE-Ebike-Controller/README.md

 ## Description

 STM32 Blue Pill (*STM32 F103C8*) powered Ebike controller made for the [Silicon Valley Clean Energy](https://www.svcleanenergy.org/) Ebike Competition.
+This program is developed in conunction with the [PlatformIO](https://platformio.org/) system, a substantial upgrade from the oxymoron Arduino IDE.

 Relevant Peripherals: